-Details of movements in the reserves of the Company and the Group are set out in Note 34 to the consolidated financial statements of this annual report and in the consolidated statement of changes in equity, respectively.
+Details of movements in the reserves of the Company and the Group are set out in Note 26 and Note 33 to the consolidated financial statements and in the consolidated statement of changes in equity, respectively.

 PRE-EMPTIVE RIGHTS

 There are no provisions for pre-emptive rights under the Company's memorandum and articles of association or the laws of Cayman Islands which would oblige the Company to offer new shares on a pro rata basis to the existing shareholders of the Company.